wp-plugins/ad-injection/readme.txt

 1. In the 'Single posts and pages' setting set the number of injected ads to 0.
 Then in the 'Home page' settings set the number of ads to whatever you want.
 2. Alternatively use the global exclude options at the top to exclude ads from all page types except the home page.

+= My adverts are overlapping with other page elements (e.g. images) =

+You can try defining the 'clear' display setting so that multiple floated parts of your page do not overlap.

 = What if I am using an incompatible caching plugin? =

 Don't worry - everything will still work except for: